 In the columns for each piece of content, I recorded the keywords, the target theme it hit in our strategy, the audience it was meant for, social titles for various platforms, whether I would create a video, and image suggestions.

 And of course, all of the research around keywords, target audience, topics, etc., I did manually, using competitor research and tools like Google Analytics and Moz.

 It took a long time to put all of that research together, and I struggled to maintain a consistent publishing cadence month to month.

 I’ve also used a full-service content strategy software to help automate a lot of these processes.
 With it, I could plan topics based on gaps in the market and my own content.
 It suggested keywords, titles, and subheads, as well as subtopics to hit within each piece.
-I could also enter tweets and LinkedIn and Facebook titles that would promote each piece when it published.

 Once my content was out there, the content strategy software helped track page views, time on page, social engagement and other metrics to help determine how the strategy was performing and what kinds of content I would plan for future months.